Deployment

 game type. - (4) Ask a server administrator to prepare the executable to be updated upon the next game release.
 This practically involves a copy operation where the server administrator verifies the executable of FAF Develop and copies it to a different location.

 You can continue the deployment steps, but you can not finalize it until the server administrator got back to you that it is set.
-This may take an arbitrary amount of time so make sure this is done well in advance.
+This may take an arbitrary amount of time so make sure this is done at least a week in advance.

 Deployment of Lua